dbaleeds/DataPrep/readme.md

 Validator/Validator.py - A script that uses the cutplace module to validate CSV files.
 The script has the ability to scan through a directory of incoming files.

+Thresholds/Thresholds.py - scans a file and ensures values are truncated to aceptable values, to minimise the risk of identification.